Royals vs. White Sox Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Luis Robert, Vinnie Pasquantino and others in the Chicago White Sox-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 7:40 PM ET.
+The Kansas City Royals host the Chicago White Sox at Kauffman Stadium on Thursday at 2:10 PM ET.
+Those looking to place a player prop bet can find odds on Vinnie Pasquantino, Andrew Vaughn and others in this matchup.

 Bet on this matchup or its props with DraftKings!